Tgreenh/three-projector-demo/readme.md

 # Run the local server (by default at localhost:3000)
 npm run dev

-# Build for production in the dist/ directory
+# Build for production in the dist directory
 npm run build
 ```